jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

   (c) an order declaring that a civil union is void ab initio.
 (2) The Registrar-General must record the information contained in a certificate received under subsection (1) as part of the information recorded under this Act relating to the civil union.

-### 62F Convictions for bigamy to be recorded
+### 62F Convictions for bigamy, and for coerced civil union, to be recorded
-(1) When a person who is a party to a civil union is convicted of bigamy, the Registrar of the court concerned must immediately send to the Registrar-General a certificate of the conviction specifying—
+(1) This section applies if a person who is a party to a civil union is convicted of bigamy or coerced civil union because the civil union is a bigamous or coerced civil union.
+(2) The Registrar of the court in which the conviction was entered must immediately send to the Registrar-General a certificate of the conviction specifying—
-  (a) the names of the parties to the bigamous marriage or civil union; and (b) the date and place of the bigamous marriage or civil union; and (c) the date of the conviction.
+  (a) the names of the parties to the bigamous or coerced civil union; and (b) the date and place of the bigamous or coerced civil union; and (c) the date of the conviction.
+(3) Subsection (4) applies if—
-(2) If the information relating to a bigamous marriage or civil union is recorded under this Act, the Registrar-General must record the information received under subsection (1) as part of that information.
+  (a) information relating to the bigamous or coerced civil union has been recorded under this Act or a former Act; and (b) information relating to the bigamous or coerced civil union is sent to the Registrar-General under subsection (2).
+(4) The Registrar-General must record, as part of the information relating to the bigamous or coerced civil union, the information sent under subsection (2).

 ### 62G Recording new names in relation to civil unions
 (1) Subsection (2) applies if, during the course of a civil union, a party to the civil union changes his or her name and the change is recorded in the person's birth information or name change information.